ytakefuji/IoT/README.md

 remiwebled.py is an example for controlling led-on and led-off from web browser.
 To install remi:
 $ pip install remi
-remi can create a web server without html file, can display captured data from IoT devices on web browser. and can send data or commands to IoT devices.
+remi can create a web server without html file, can display captured data from IoT devices on web browser, and can send data or commands to IoT devices.
 </pre>